| FUN-Start

 coloured vinyl to decorate model and protect CW tape from the effects

 Ultra Violet light.
+Building

 the Wings

-- Lightly sand wing including spar recesses with 180 grade Wet & Dry.
+Lightly sand wing including spar recesses with 180 grade Wet & Dry.

 Check fit of spar recesses, adjust as necessary.
-Remove dust as
+Remove dust as before.
+Laminate the ply dihedral braces.
+Glue plastic trailing edge reinforcing to underside of wing trailing

-- Epoxy lower wing spars in position.
+edge.
+Epoxy lower wing spars in position.
 Place weights on wing panels

-- Epoxy top spar and dihedral brace in position on one wing panel.
+until epoxy set.
+Epoxy top spar and dihedral brace in position on one wing panel.

-- Join wings ensuring they are set at the correct dihedral angle (170
+Weight down as before.
+Join wings ensuring they are set at the correct dihedral angle (170

 -180mm).
 Epoxy top spar in position.
 Weight down as before until epoxy

 set.
-Dihedral is important as not only it provide lateral
+Dihedral is important as not only it provide lateral stability but also helps determine the effectiveness of the rudder.
+Before covering spray model with spray adhesive such as Stikatak

-- Lay 50mm wide strip of CW tape, the length of one wing plus 75mm
+Superspray or 3M Permanent Spray Mount.
+Lay 50mm wide strip of CW tape, the length of one wing plus 75mm

 wing joint overlap, on a flat surface.
 Place the wing trailing edge